-I know what your thinking.
+I know what you're thinking.
 Second hand clothes = rubbish quality.
 You envisage clothes that will fall apart after the first couple of wears, shrink in the wash and hide all manner of sins e.g. stains and rips.

 Well yes, this can happen.
 But its certainly not a given.
 If properly sourced, second hand clothes can be excellent quality and last for years.
 Besides, new clothes are hardly guaranteed to be good quality.
 Ahem multiple shrunken Primark tops...